 1. Patrol staff monitoring the weather and road conditions will make the call to send out snow crews.
 A call will be made to the Lead Hand staff member who will call the snow crew operators and contractors.

-2. Once all snow equipment is checked for safety measures and loaded with snow clearing material (salt/sand), the operators will be assigned their equipment.
+2. Once all snow equipment is checked for safety measures and loaded with snow clearing material (salt), the operators will be assigned their equipment.
 Depending on the road conditions, the salt application rate is monitored through a spreader control unit.

 3. Primary roads are salted first, then secondary roads.
 All trucks are tracked by GPS to ensure streets are not missed.